-Both the PCC and the CC have dedicated resources committed to Corporate Communications, both internal and external.
-The PCC and the CC both report at least annually with an assessment of the principles contained within the Delivering Good Governance Guidance with separate annual governance statements, including highlighting any matters of concern.
+Both the PCC and the Chief Constable have dedicated resources committed to Corporate Communications, both internal and external.
+The PCC and the Chief Constable both report at least annually with an assessment of the principles contained within the Delivering Good Governance Guidance with separate annual governance statements, including highlighting any matters of concern.

-The PCC and the CC ensure that the information used to compile the financial statements is prepared in an accurate, consistent and timely manner.
+The PCC and the Chief Constable ensure that the information used to compile the financial statements is prepared in an accurate, consistent and timely manner.
 The annual accounts of both corporations sole are open for inspection by local electors and interested parties.
-The accounts are subject to external audit by KPMG, who provide a value for money opinion, in addition to the formal opinion on whether the accounts represent a true and fair view of the activities of the CC, PCC and the PCC Group.
+The accounts are subject to external audit by KPMG who provide a value for money opinion in addition to the formal opinion on whether the accounts represent a true and fair view of the activities of the Chief Constable, PCC and the PCC Group.

-The PCC and the CC act on the recommendations from the external auditors which require corrective action.
+The PCC and the Chief Constable act on the recommendations from the external auditors which require corrective action.

 The internal audit function is provided by the Internal Audit Team from the Office of the Police and Crime Commissioner in West Yorkshire.
-Internal audit staff have direct access to the PCC, Chief Executive and CC and any of their staff.
+Internal audit staff have direct access to the PCC, Chief Executive and Chief Constable and any of their staff.

-The internal audit and external audit plans are agreed and progress against implementation has been considered by the Corporate Governance Group and will be considered by the JIAC as the year progresses.
+The internal audit and external audit plans are agreed and progress against implementation has been considered by the JIAC.
 This includes ensuring that recommendations are implemented.